afarooqui98/gem5_GUI/docs/user_guide.md

 **![](https://lh3.googleusercontent.com/w7zPXdpEmfvKHBrRCVVazTPXdZGHD4JeemIjvkwXMbomtK5lTdlMmlwplL3d6lF66SYRkinzCPXO1FbHSE4Ou-RjZbbX17yxBO1zkqwt6NBYw23eF7eRHQUiYMHP_WxubpwfzqVR)**

 The run tab contains the instantiate and simulate option.
-Note that it is greyed out until a user drops in at least a root object to prevent the user from instantiating without a root.
-Once the instantiate button is pressed, the user _must_ save the file (since objects cannot be modified once instantiated), after which the results of instantiation are displayed on the command line.
-Once instantiation is executed, the user can interact with the simulate button, which will again show output on the command line.
+Please note both are greyed out until a user drops in at least a root object to prevent the user from instantiating without a root.
+Once the instantiate button is pressed, the user _must_ save the file (since objects cannot be modified once instantiated), after which the results of instantiation are displayed within the command line.
+Once instantiation is complete, the user can press the simulate button, which will begin the simulation of the design with the output in the command line interface.

 ### 4.8 Debug

 **![](https://lh4.googleusercontent.com/Plh1yAE1Sx3wgVY3w-fHRgmEh1ZyY2uCe0O2SX1984lYe4kgiUJH-C6_2aLZngWX0-eraXf8m--xC--ouErySfQJFGbAkLe-TuzNa3O5QKRf6F-UAThoJ5oyWi0KRsgLLH6LQVU2)**

 By pressing the Debug button on the toolbar, the debug window will appear on the right side of the GUI.
 There will be two checkboxes: &quot;Log to File&quot; and &quot;Log to Stdout,&quot; with the former being set automatically.
 Logging to file will send debug and error messages to a file which can be renamed at any time in the text below.
 Logging to stdout will print these messages in the Terminal application running the GUI.
-Below these options is a table full of debug flags that are native to the gem5 system.
-These flags can be set and unset, and result in gem5 debug messages related to the flag set.
+Below these options is a table of debug flags that native to the gem5 system.
+These flags can be set and unset, and result in different gem5 debug messages.
 They are also searchable by an accompanying search bar.

 ### 4.9 Import and Export UI Objects

 **![](https://lh3.googleusercontent.com/siEBwmcd6tGS7QHymwpDtJK7Is0zEQFH30jnCnhSTcjVKfo7rD3oPJskbw_Cty_lu05ifpWIkkwO3wKJqMoDKqtL7XqrEgVqwAXp9X57DmRIjZqkMRpErWt1kLeJYvXZ9Qn2YftK)**

 Under file, we have import and export UI object, which allow users to save and load clusters of SymObjects.
-Exporting saves the configuration as a .obj file, which has a JSON format.
+Exporting saves the configuration as a .obj file, which is in a JSON format [[Bobby] Remind me again, why are we saving to .obj even if this is in a JSON format?].
 Importing places the custom object in the catalog, allowing for the same access methods as regular SimObjects.

 ### 4.10 Import SimObject